 The Flagstaff T21DMHW model is a great example of their craftsmanship.
 It might not be as showy or luxurious as other models, but it is built to last.

-This pop up trailer with with bathroom only comes in one floor plan, which might limit its appeal.
+This pop up camper with a toilet only comes in one floor plan, which might limit its appeal.
 But if the floor plan fits with your needs, you might not need to look much further.

-Featuring a very space efficient and minimal layout, this pop up only has one flip up bed, so it’s really only suitable for solo travelers or couples.
+Featuring a very space efficient and minimal layout, this pop up trailer with a bathroom only has one flip up bed, so it’s really only suitable for solo travelers or couples.

 But for small groups, this unit features everything you need, including a small kitchen, full wet bath, dinette, ample storage, and large picture windows.